tobiasli/photobook/README.md

 * Find some example code of creating latex image entries from a collection of files. (done)
 * Figure out how to smoothly combine text resource and images.
 * Find a good shape for the resulting book, and somewhere to print and bind the book.
+* Figure out image rotation so that all images are correctly orientated in the resulting pdf.